Synerise/ios-sdk/README.md

 [SNRTracker setLoggingEnabled(YES];
 ```

-- Tracker: you can receive some simple logs about sending events by enabling debug mode, which is disabled by default.
+- **Tracker**: you can receive some simple logs about sending events by enabling debug mode, which is disabled by default.
-- Client: you can receive some simple logs about client actions by enabling debug mode, which is disabled by default.
+- **Client**: you can receive some simple logs about client actions by enabling debug mode, which is disabled by default.
-- Promotions: you can receive some simple logs about promotions and vouchers actions by enabling debug mode, which is disabled by default.
+- **Promotions**: you can receive some simple logs about promotions and vouchers actions by enabling debug mode, which is disabled by default.
-- Injector: you can receive some simple logs about Injector actions by enabling debug mode, which is disabled by default.
+- **Injector**: you can receive some simple logs about Injector actions by enabling debug mode, which is disabled by default.

 ## Synerise SDK delegate